verbb/footnotes/README.md

 }
 ```

-Here the same thing for the `Simple` redactor config (_./craft/config/redactor/Simple.json_) if you use that instead.
+Here the same thing for the `Simple` Redactor config (_./config/redactor/Simple.json_) if you use that instead.

 Before: